horaciog1/CS479-Reverse-Engineering/Assignment 3/README.md

 13. Why would an attacker want to control the RIP register inside a program they want to take control of?
     `This is an answer`
 14. What is the ax register and how does it relate to rax?
     `AX is the lower 16 bits of the RAX register.
+AX is usually called accumulator register, most of arithmatical operations are done with AX.
 Similarly, AH represents the higher 8 bits, and AL represents the lower 8 bits.
 The RAX register is the 64-bit version, and then EAX (32 bits), AX (16 bits), AH (8 bits), and AL (8 bits).
 This distribution is better explained in the following image:`
     <br>
     ![RAX](https://github.com/horaciog1/CS479-Reverse-Engineering/assets/111658514/0a6377c1-c870-4dcb-bfca-681576f9369f)

 16. What is the result of the instruction xor rax, rax and where is it stored?
-    `This is an answer`
+    `The xor rax, rax instruction sets the value of the rax register to 0.
+The result is stored in the rax register.`
 17. What does the leave instruction do in terms of registers to leave a stack frame?
     `This is an answer`
 18. What pop instruction is retn equivalent to?